bufbuild-ru/docs/docs/bufstream/observability/grafana/index.md

 ### Dashboard

-To import the dashboard, follow [Grafana's instructions](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/), using `dashboard-overview.json`.The dashboard exposes its overall health status to aid in identifying and diagnosing operational issues.
+To import the dashboard, follow [Grafana's instructions](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/), using `dashboard-overview.json`.

+The dashboard exposes its overall health status to aid in identifying and diagnosing operational issues.

 ### Alerts